pitworker/portfolio/public/content/zobits/zobits-text.md

 ## Overview

-*Zobits* is a creative toy that invites players to iteratively assemble and tweak digital ecosystems. *Zobits* consists of a set of sixteen plastic figures representing different ecological niches, a magnetic pad with recepticles for four figures, and a ocompanion Android app on which the player's biomes develop.
-As players select and palce organisms in each of the recepticles, those organisms begin spawning within the phone app.
-Over the course of a couple days, the ecosystem develops and evolves, with balanced groupings of organisms thriving and unbalanced systems slowly dying off.
+*Zobits* is a creative toy that invites players to iteratively assemble and tweak digital ecosystems. *Zobits* consists of a set of sixteen plastic figures representing different ecological niches, a magnetic pad with recepticles for four figures, and a companion Android app on which the player's biomes develop.
+As players select and place organisms in each of the recepticles, those organisms begin spawning within the phone app.
+Over the course of a day, the ecosystem develops and evolves, with balanced groupings of organisms thriving and unbalanced systems slowly dying off.

 ::youtube[Zobits overview video]{#o3RI0cMLVMs}